 Pupils are encouraged to ‘move’ within the concrete-pictorial-abstract approach to ensure competence and confidence.

 Our aim is that pupils are confident using abstract methods too.

 It is important that children can memorise times tables, number bonds and addition/subtraction facts.
 Whilst pupils practise these in school daily, they are expected to do regular practice at home.
-At Kingsnorth, we subscribe to Times Tables Rock Stars which is a fun, interactive way of developing fluency.
+At Kingsnorth, we subscribe to Times Tables Rock Stars which is a fun, interactive way of developing fluency and children are also encouraged to go on www.timestable.com, Hit The Button and One Minute Maths.
 Children should show:

 - Awareness of the commutative law – that I might not know my 7s for 7x5 but realise I know the answer to 5x7 as I know my 5s and I appreciate the answer will be the same.

 - Use of nearby known facts – for example I know that 7x7=49 therefore 7x8 must be 56 as it will be an extra 7.
 This could involve going up or down to get to the required multiple.

 - The ability to scale answers up by doubling – for example that the 4s are double the 2s, and the 8s double the 4s.
 To contemplate doing this I have to appreciate that there’s a relationship.

 - The ability to scale answers down by halving – in particular that if I know x10 of something then I can calculate x5 by halving.

 - The ability to partition where appropriate – particularly useful for multiplication involving numbers above 10.